Friday March 24, 2023, 10:32 am

 1 - Getting Started

-- Packages tab and then the Dim. grid, which lists quantities and dimensions of the packages.
+- Select the Packages tab and then the Dim. grid, which lists quantities and dimensions of the packages.

 Dimensions are whole numbers and the default units are centimeters.
 In Tutorial 2 we will see how to set Metric units and why packVol uses numbers without decimal separator when defining sizes.

-- Container tab and then the Current panel.
+- Select the Container tab and then the Current panel.

-- inner dimensions of the container in the Length, Width, and Height edit boxes.
+- Enter the inner dimensions of the container in the Length, Width, and Height edit boxes.

 The dimensions of the container are whole numbers and must conform to the package units.
 As soon as the container is defined, it's immediately displayed on screen.

-- Container tab, and then the Input panel.
+- Select the Container tab, and then the Input panel.

-- Automatic panel and enter a running time not too high, for example 9 s.
+- Select the Automatic panel and enter a running time not too high, for example 9 s.
 Leave all other parameters unaltered.

 The file format has extension 3dp.
 As an example we choose the name Tutorial1.3dp.